Home / Blog / How to self-host Hermes Agent (and why most people quit halfway)

 What it costs

-The server itself: Hetzner CX22 (~€7.49/month, 2 vCPU 4 GB RAM) covers light-to-moderate use; CX32 (€17.99/month, 4 vCPU 8 GB RAM) handles browser automation and parallel subagents comfortably.
-DigitalOcean equivalent: 4 GB Droplet at $24/month.
-A domain name costs $10-15/year.
-Your AI provider charges per token — Claude Haiku 4.5 at $1/$5 per MTok is cheap for monitoring and summarization, but browser-heavy tasks generating 10+ screenshots per run add up to 200-400k tokens/month just for the vision inputs.
+Server: Hetzner CX22 (~€7.49/month) for light-to-moderate use; CX32 (€17.99/month) for browser automation and parallel subagents.
+DigitalOcean equivalent: $24/month.
+Domain: $10-15/year.
+API costs: Claude Haiku 4.5 at $1/$5 per MTok is cheap for monitoring and summarization, but browser-heavy tasks with 10+ screenshots per run add 200-400k tokens/month in vision inputs alone.

-The time cost: initial setup takes 4-8 hours.
-Estimate 1-2 hours per month for maintenance — handling updates, debugging intermittent failures, and reviewing logs.
-If your server provider has an outage or the container crashes and does not auto-restart correctly, add debugging time on top of that.
+Time cost: initial setup takes 4-8 hours.
+Estimate 1-2 hours per month for maintenance — handling updates, debugging intermittent failures, reviewing logs.
+Any server provider outage or container crash that does not auto-restart adds debugging time on top.
+At $50/hour, the math for self-hosting versus managed hosting is not as clean as the raw server cost makes it look.

 When self-hosting makes sense